zamzar/zamzar-samples-dropbox-converter/README.md

 ## Configuration

-To tell Dropbox what files we wish to convert to what formats we use a configuration file called `bin\Debug\Config.JSON`, which can be edited to your needs.
+To tell Dropbox what files we wish to convert to what formats we use a configuration file called `dropbox_file_converter_config.json` , which can be edited to your needs.

 This file contains:

 * The access key used by the program to access the users Dropbox app folder.
 * A list of all supported file types by Zamzar, and what the user wishes them to be converted to.

-### Editing the config file
+### Edit the config file

-You should modify fields in `Config.JSON` to make the program perform the conversions you require.
+You should modify fields in `dropbox_file_converter_config.json` to make the program perform the conversions you require.
 For example, the following snippet:

     "png":"png",